Belarusians: In the Russian Empire

 Following the destruction of Poland–Lithuania with the Third Partition in 1795, Empress Catherine of Russia created the Belarusian Governorate from the Polotsk and Mogilev Governorates.
 However, Tsar Nicholas I of Russia banned the use of the word Belarus in 1839, replacing it with the designation Northwestern Krai.
 Due to the ban, various different names were used for naming the inhabitants of those territories.
 It was part of the Pale of Settlement, which was the region where Jews were allowed permanent residency.

 20th century

 During World War I and the fall of Russian Empire, a short-lived Belarusian Democratic Republic was declared in March 1918.
 Thereafter, modern Belarus' territory was split between the Second Polish Republic and Soviet Russia during the Peace of Riga in 1921.
-The latter created the Byelorussian Soviet Socialist Republic, which was reunited with Western Belarus during World War 2 and lasted until the dissolution of the Soviet Union, which was ended by the Belovezh Accords in 1991.
+The latter created the Belarusian Soviet Socialist Republic, which was reunited with Western Belarus during World War 2 and lasted until the dissolution of the Soviet Union, which was ended by the Belovezha Accords in 1991.
 The modern Republic of Belarus exists since then.

 More than two million people were killed in Belarus during the three years of German occupation in 1941–44, around a quarter of the region's population, or even as high as three million killed or thirty percent of the population.

-Cuisine

-Belarusian cuisine shares the same roots as the cuisines of other Eastern and Northern European countries.